AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 To change the dimension items returned for each dimension:

-1. Select a cell in data block.
+1. Select a cell in the data block.

 1. Select ![Edit](/help/assets/icons/Edit.svg) **[!UICONTROL Edit data block]** in the **[!UICONTROL Commands]** panel.